dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

 # DIALOGUE MEETINGS

 QUESTIONS

 * Fees for dialogue partners: can we establish a minimum or an average fee?
-The museum pays 3500 kr.
+The museum pays 3500 kr or 2000+moms

 * Formats: can we comission people to think..?

 ### Format
 1. Feedback on report for reading